sonysunny0007/C-codes/Readme.md

 This repository contains a comprehensive collection of C programs developed for learning and practice purposes.
-Each program explores specific concepts, techniques, or problem-solving approaches in C programming, ranging from basic syntax to advanced topics like multithreading and networking
+Each program explores specific concepts, techniques, or problem-solving approaches in C programming, ranging from basic syntax to advanced topics like multithreading and networking.

 Contents
 Array